 For little Hannah, Heidi organized a team of therapists to address developmental problems thought to have resulted from her early birth.
 She researched Hannah’s challenges, put together an intensive intervention program, and coordinated schedules and team meetings with her army of therapists.
 But shortly after Hannah’s third birthday, the cause of her difficulties was reassessed: she was diagnosed with Rett Syndrome.
 Heidi threw herself into searching for information on the disorder.
 She found the RSRT website the very day it launched online, and she immediately wanted to be involved.
 Within weeks, she and Jonathan met with Monica Coenraads, to see how they could help.

 With business connections and friends spanning across the US and abroad, the Epsteins have also co-chaired RSRT events in New York, Boston and London.
-Their efforts have resulted in some $10 million for Rett Syndrome research.
+Their efforts have resulted in some $12 million in total for Rett Syndrome research.
 Heidi has also been instrumental in engaging large firms to provide pro bono services, including McCann Erickson’s generous support and creation of a PSA for RSRT.

 Heidi graduated from UCLA with a degree in English Literature.
 She lives in Los Angeles with Jonathan, a Partner at GreenOak Real Estate Advisors LP, and their two daughters.
 The Epsteins are passionate about the goals of RSRT, and committed to supporting RSRT’s research agenda.